Kron4ek/minecraft-vortex-launcher/README.md

 # This is a fork of [Minecraft Vortex Launcher](https://github.com/Kron4ek/minecraft-vortex-launcher) and is not endorsed by it.
 ## Acid Launcher

-Fast, lightweight and easy way to launch your favorite LWGJL cube game.
-Natively available for Windows.
-(Linux support planned soon)
+Fast, lightweight and easy way to launch your favorite LWGJL cube game; Natively available for Linux and Windows.

 ---